-An article discussing the sorts of battle remains to be found on the Western Front.
-This includes bunkers, shell holes, trenches and the assorted ammunition still being dug up by farmers as they plough the fields more than 90 years later.Battle Remains on the Western Front
+An article describing the types of battle remains to be found on the Western Front.
+This includes craters, bunkers, shell holes, trenches and the assorted ammunition still being dug up by farmers as they plough the fields or construction workers digging foundations.Battle Remains on the Western Front

 German Military Burials in Belgium

 By the end of 1918 there were thousands of German soldiers buried in 678 districts of Belgium.
 This article explains why they were exhumed and reinterred in collecting cemeteries so that the German war dead of 1914-1918 could be cared for on Belgian soil.

 The story behind the internationally recognized symbol of Remembrance of the red field poppy.
 Through the inspiration of two women, the American Moina Michael and the Frenchwoman Anna Guérin, this delicate flower has become synonymous with the Remembrance of those who lost their lives in war.

 Your reason for wanting to visit the battlefields may be to visit the grave or memorial of a relative.
 You may wish to attend a special ceremony commemorating an anniversary or battle action.
 It may be to learn more about the people who lived through the experience of this most devastating war.
 This article offers advice and suggestions for travel with an organized tour or as an independent traveller.
 Our links point to information within our website and other useful external links.
 We hope it will be especially helpful for visitors wanting to make a trip to the battlefields for the first time.